tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * "signature_algorithms" is REQUIRED for certificate authenticated cipher suites
   * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE cipher suites
   * "pre_shared_key" is REQUIRED for PSK cipher suites
+  * "cookie" is REQUIRED for all cipher suites.

 When negotiating use of applicable cipher suites, endpoints MUST abort the connection with a "missing_extension" alert if the required extension was